cmhainje/thesis/setup.md

 [Gizmo User Guide](http://www.tapir.caltech.edu/~phopkins/Site/GIZMO_files/gizmo_documentation.html)

 We download Gizmo with

 ```
 git clone https://bitbucket.org/phopkins/gizmo-public.git
+cd gizmo-public
 ```

-Then, we compile the code with Prof. Lisanti's `Makefile` and `Makefile.systype` files.
+This comes with a `Template_Config.sh` file.
+For now, I simply copied this to `Config.sh` without modifications.
+Then, using Prof. Lisanti's `Makefile` and `Makefile.systype` files, we can compile GIZMO.